 Stir in the tomato paste to combine with everything.
 The tomato paste should begin to caramelize on the bottom of the pan.
 After 2 minutes, pour in the red wine and use a wooden spoon to scrape off the brown bits on the bottom of the pan.
-Simmer the red wine until it reduces by half.
-Then pour in the crushed tomatoes and return the chicken to the pot.
-Add the thyme, rosemary, and basil and bring the sauce to a simmer.
+Simmer the red wine for 3 minutes or until it reduces by half.

 Notes